 Near Cancun, a world away

 Lunita is in Puerto Morelos, Quintana Roo, on the Ruta de los Cenotes, in the heart of the Riviera Maya.
 That matters.
 This is not Tulum, not Playa del Carmen, and not Cancun city.
-It is the low jungle between them, about thirty minutes from Cancun airport by car, so you land, drive a short while, and the concrete gives way to trees.
+It is the low jungle between them, about forty minutes from Cancun airport by car, so you land, drive a short while, and the concrete gives way to trees.
 By the time you arrive, the pace has already changed.

 The setting that holds the work

-Who holds the space
+Who guides the ceremonies

 What the night is like here